Alexander Farnese, Duke of Parma: Spanish Armada

 Alexander Farnese was made responsible for the failure of the Armada which marked the beginning of the end of his brilliant career.

 When Alexander Farnese became Duke of Parma through the death of his father; he never ruled, instead naming his son Ranuccio as regent.
 He applied for leave to visit his paternal territory but Philip II would not grant it as there were no suitable candidates in the Netherlands to replace him.
 However, while retaining him in his command at the head of a formidable army, the king would not give his sanction to his great general's desire to use it for the conquest of England, at the time a supporter of the rebels.

 Although Farnese was not enthusiastic about the project, in November 1583, he initially believed it possible to successfully invade England from the Netherlands with a force of 30,000 troops relying mainly on the hope of a native Catholic insurrection, but emphasized to Philip II that it was imperative for three conditions to be met: the main condition was the maintenance of absolute secrecy; second, secure the possession and defence of the Dutch provinces; third, keep the French from interfering either by way of a peace agreement or by sowing division amongst the Huguenots and Catholics.
-Philip overruled him and solicited the Marquis of Santa Cruz to draft and present an invasion plan which evolved to become the Enterprise of England, more commonly known as the Spanish Armada.
+Philip overruled him and solicited the Marquis of Santa Cruz to draft and present an invasion plan called the Enterprise of England, more commonly known as the Spanish Armada.
 As part of the general campaign preparations, Farnese moved against Ostend and Sluis, the latter of which would be taken on August 1587.